HVKHCM/HVKHCM.github.io/index.md

 Email: huynh6 at stolaf.edu

 ## Research Experience
 I have contributed to research projects at St. Olaf College in different field of pure/applied mathematics and computer science.
 One of them resulted in a publication that you could find the information below and most of them resulted in a poster.
+Check it out below

   ### Robotics
   __*Upcoming in Summer 2022*__\